Ocular Therapeutix (OCUL) TD Cowen 46th Annual Health Care Conference summary

 Expectation to secure the first and only superiority label in the field, providing protection from step therapy and supporting premium pricing.

-Physicians value the ability to choose initial therapy and avoid step therapy hurdles, which a superiority label would enable.
+Physicians value the ability to choose initial therapy and avoid step therapy, with reimbursement benefits tied to a superiority label.

-Drug expected to perform better in real-world settings than in clinical trials, especially for anti-VEGF-dependent patients.
+Drug expected to perform better in real-world settings than in clinical trials, especially for patients frustrated with current anti-VEGF regimens.

-No workflow changes or new equipment needed for clinicians; drug offers improved durability and patient convenience.
+No workflow changes or new equipment required for adoption; drug offers potential for extended treatment intervals.

 Latest events from Ocular Therapeutix